k8ight/Universal-Linux-Installer/README.md

 #it is advised to use /dev/sda or /dev/sdXXX on disk select

 #This instaler install data on entire disk does not support partitioning  to support partioning modify installer.sh

+#script does not support to create external users modify it to support it